tomhall82/bodybuilding/README.md

   - Diet & Nutrition page.
 A page to further explore the expansive subject of diet, nutrition and supplementation.
   - Training Tips & Programmes page.
 A page with sample training exercises, training splits and programmes.
   - Competition / Events page.
 A page showing upcoming competitions, events, appearances, exhibitions etc.
   - FAQ page.
-A page to answe commonly asked questions for new and experienced bodybuilders alike.
+A page to answer commonly asked questions for new and experienced bodybuilders alike.

 ## Accessibility